ultimate271/notes/book/Dragon/The Dragon and the King.md

 you only give me this one indulgance.
 Please do not disturb me when I am in thought, and let me do as I wish as a human being on this planet Earth."

+## The people's helplessness
 The people, having heard this reply, were taken aback.
 Indeed, there was nothing they had done to cause this action by the king, and nothing they could do to right it.
 At least so it seemed until, after many fruitless years with the king in this state, one of the people spoke up.

+## The people talk about mountians in the West where they could summon a beast that might help
 "There are mountains far to the west of here where a great beast is said to sleep.
 It is told that he does not sleep in this world, but in another, and to wake him we must go to this hallowed place, and perform the ritual taught to us